ViktorasD1991/QuizGameCLI/README.md

 * For running unit tests in your env file switch the `DB_DATABASE` field to your dedicated testing database before running the tests

+## Laravel sail

+* In case you want to use docker you can simply use `vendor/bin/sail up`

+* Run `vendor/bin/sail artisan migrate` to run migrations